Need Help? Give us a call.

 We’ve looked at the benefits and risks of offering early payment discounts as well as the most common types of early payment discounts.
 You might still be wondering if early payment discounts are a good strategy for your business.
 Take some time to consider the following four questions to determine if you should offer early payment discounts to your customers:

-Offering early payment discounts on your invoices can be a good way to speed up the collections cycle in your business and improve your cash flow while increasing customer goodwill.
+Offering early payment discounts on your invoices can be a good way to speed up the collections cycle in your business, improve your cash flow while increasing customer goodwill, and, of course, avoid late payments.
 It can also lead to some challenges, including a loss of profitability and administrative burdens.

 Before deciding whether or not to offer early payment discounts to your customers, work with your accountant or bookkeeper to analyze the impacts—both positive and negative—these discounts could have on your business.
 Your accountant or bookkeeper can also help you set up your accounting software to streamline the administration of early payment discounts should you decide to offer this benefit to your customers.